dufftt/social_distance_detector/README.md

 Opencv,numpy,tkinter,darknet-yolo

 ## Prerequistive
- You should have python installed.
+ You should have python-X64 installed.

 ## Installation Guide